B.2 Holistic Healing, Repair, and Rehumanizing

 Another common liberatory healing strategy is somatic practice.
 According to many REACH cohort members, a lot of racial equity work is about learning to listen to your body.
 As Mala Nagarajan at Vega Mala Consulting says, “There’s a point in the process where you feel deep alignment and integrity with your values.
 That’s when you’re walking with integrity.
 You can feel it in your body.
 It’s a somatic experience.”

 Many of us have a hard time understanding that feeling because we have been too steeped in Western rational thinking that devalues other ways of knowing.
-“People always want the bibliography,” says Heidi Lopez at Latinx Racial Equality Project.
+“People always want the bibliography,” says Heidi Lopez at Latinx Racial Equity Project.
 “Equity work that’s happening in a very intellectual way does not create the deep transformation that’s needed.
 To me, that’s apolitical and it’s replicating white supremacy.
 It’s a very powerful [harmful] narrative that you can read your way out of racism.”

 Taylor agrees.
 “Conventional American capitalist culture trains and rewards people for being so disembodied.
 It’s almost a prerequisite for being smart and successful.
 This makes it even more challenging for people to actually drop from the head into the body.
 For lots of folks, it’s a very smart and effective survival strategy to not feel things.”